oguz-yilmaz/Generatorjs/README.md

 ## Examples

-You basically have two way to create DOM elements with Generatorjs
+You basically have two way to create DOM elements with GeneratorJs

 *1 with constructor objects
 *2 with constructor strings

 ## 1- With constructor objects

-This is the preferred way to generate DOM elements via Generatorjs constructor.It allows you to generate DOM elements based on the JSON structure passed through Generatorjs constructor.
+This is the preferred way to generate DOM elements via GeneratorJs constructor.It allows you to generate DOM elements based on the JSON structure passed through GeneratorJs constructor.
 Basically there is 4 main property that you want to use with JSON constructor object.

 ##### important notes before we go on: